-Adding a spoon of honey would be a good idea to supplement your tea with an extra boost of anti-inflammation as well.
+Adding a tablespoon of honey would be a good idea to supplement your tea with an extra anti-inflammatory boost.

 Also, keep in mind that herbs may cause allergic reactions in some people.
 If you have a known allergy to any of the herbs or if consumption of even a small amount of herbal tea causes discomfort, discontinue the use of that herb immediately.

-After analyzing the benefits of these herbs and flowers we can safely assume that drinking tea that is rich with these herbs and flowers can yield you better and quicker results than doing nothing and waiting for spontaneous healing.
+After analyzing the benefits of these herbs and flowers we can safely assume that drinking certain types of tea can yield better and quicker results, rather than doing nothing and waiting for spontaneous healing.

-Drinking tea when you have a sore throat will also make sure that you stay hydrated.
+Drinking tea when you have a sore throat will also ensure that you stay hydrated.
 Sore throat is very commonly accompanied by fever.
 Fever is one of the common causes of dehydration.
-So, you must keep an adequate intake of fluids, and your tea could supplement that.
+So, you must keep an adequate intake of fluids, and tea could be a great supplement.

 Simple tea and honey are good.
 But if you fancy some extra added benefits of herbs, you can always experiment a little and find out the best combination for your taste.

-Seek professional treatment if your cough doesn’t improve in a week, or if you develop other symptoms like high fever, chills, difficulty in breathing, ear pain, etc.
+Finally, seek professional treatment if your cough doesn’t improve in a week, or if you develop other symptoms like high fever, chills, difficulty in breathing, or ear pain.